Melissa Earns FedRAMP® Authorization; Offers Global Address Verification via Secure Federal Program

 State and federal agencies now have access to comprehensive address data tools and services via secure, standardized cloud platform

-RANCHO SANTA MARGARITA, Calif., Nov.
-08, 2023 (GLOBE NEWSWIRE) -- Melissa, a leading provider of global data quality, identity verification, and address management solutions, today announced it has achieved authorized status in the Federal Risk and Authorization Management Program (FedRAMP®), the entity charged with standardizing security and risk assessment for cloud services accessed by federal government agencies.
+Rancho Santa Margarita, CALIF – November 8, 2023 – Melissa, a leading provider of global data quality, identity verification, and address management solutions, today announced it has achieved authorized status in the Federal Risk and Authorization Management Program (FedRAMP®), the entity charged with standardizing security and risk assessment for cloud services accessed by federal government agencies.

 As an authorized provider of global address verification capabilities in the FedRAMP program, Melissa powers an advantage for agencies seeking cloud-based tools to validate and verify global addresses, geocodes (latitude/longitude coordinates associated with a postal address), and USPS® NCOALink® processing for U.S. addresses that identifies and updates the address of constituents that have moved within the last 48 months.